How do I view Modules as an observer?

 Depending on the module item type, requirements include up to five options:

-- View: You must view the item.
+- View: The student must view the item.

 Each module contains module items.
 Each item includes the module item name .
 Items will display the due date (if any) , and the number of points the assignment is worth .
 If a To-Do date was added to a non-graded item, the date will display next to the module item .